bluegraybox/Chicken-n-Egg/README.md

 To generate the slides:

-    slideshow -t s6syntax.txt chicken_n_egg
+    slideshow -t s6syntax.txt slides

-This will generate a chicken_n_egg.html file, which you can just open in a browser.
+This will generate a slides.html file which you can just open in a browser.